bmlifez/Graph/README.md

-# Graph
+# Graph Visualization Project

-## Create an SPA which prompts the user for a chart type, data file(json/csv) and plots the chart for him.
+## Scope : Create an SPA which prompts the user for a chart type, data file(json/csv) and plots the chart for him.

+### Download the repo and first do NPM install to install dependencies & node version is 12.16.0

+### NPM Start to run the project

 - You are free to decide the schema of json for different charts. -